 My fee for an extended one off 100 mins consultation is £150.

-I am an approved health care provider with AXA Health, AVIVA, Allianz and CIGNA.
+I am an approved health care provider with AXA Health, AVIVA, Allianz, CIGNA and WPA.
 If you have either of these private health insurances, then you may be able to claim therapy with me through them.

 All consultations take place online via Zoom (or by phone if you prefer) from the comfort of your own home or hospital setting.
 I have put together a little guide about online counselling here.